 “… let us offer to God acceptable worship, with reverence and awe …” (Hebrews 12:28).

-May I challenge my Christian readers to do just that.
+I challenge my Christian readers to do just that.
 Rapturous applause is a natural response when we find ourselves moved or inspired, but let’s not forget the One who created us, endowed us with our minds, and ultimately deserves the credit as the Gift-giver.

 Finally—and most importantly—it is always good to be reminded that God’s greatest gift to human beings is neither our bodies, nor our minds.
 It is not our God-given capacity for amazing feats.
-Rather, it’s the Gift of God’s beloved Son, Jesus, to make an atonement for our sins.
-Through His sacrificial death, He has made a way back to the God whom we have offended, and from whom we are alienated.
+Rather, it’s the gift of God’s beloved Son, Jesus, to make an atonement for our sins.
+Through His sacrificial death, He has made a way back to the Creator God whom we have offended, and from whom we are alienated.
 Romans 6:23 famously says: